occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

 More information can be found in admin/preliminary_outline.txt.

 ## Progress
 * Python script made to convert PDFs to TXT files.
+* Playing with separating text into words, sentences, paragraphs etc. with and without punctuation.

 ## Preparation
 * Install Python.